 The win for Vincent’s puts them in a stronger position for the last home playoff tie spot as they sit at 8-6 with both Griffith College Éanna and UCD Marian, who are also on the same record in the race for fourth.

-Killester went joint-top of the Domino’s Men’s Super League after they defeated Flexachem KCYMS in overtime 75-68.
-Americans Josh Wilson and Robert Braswell combined for 50 points.
+Killester went level with Ballincollig near the top of the Domino’s Men’s Super League, after they defeated Flexachem KCYMS in overtime 75-68.
+American's Josh Wilson and Robert Braswell combined for 50 points.
 Killorglin managed to build as much as a 13-point advantage but a strong third and fourth quarter from Killester sent the game to overtime at 67-67.

-An 8-1 overtime period gave Killester their 10th win of the season to go level with Ballincollig and Belfast Star, who play Sunday afternoon.
-The defeat for Flexachem KCYMS means they are just one spot above the foot of the table, with 4 wins, as are Neptune and Sligo.
+An 8-1 overtime period gave Killester their 10th win of the season, going level with Ballincollig and one win behind Belfast Star.
+The defeat for Flexachem KCYMS means they are bottom of the table following UCC Demons win on Sunday, with Killorglin, Demons, Neptune and Sligo all on four wins.

 EJ Sligo All-Stars suffered a 20-point loss to playoff chasers UCD Marian, in a 115-95 win for the South Dublin side.
 Zachary Hinton had a 33-point game for Marian, along with strong 28-point and 18-point games from Bruce Saintilus and Ronan Byrne, respectively.
 RJ Etyle-Rock and Jordan Hinds managed to score 51 points between them for Sligo.

-The loss for Sligo means they slip closer to the relegation area of the table as they sit in 10th with UCC Demons playing tomorrow, hoping to catch the rest of the pack.
-For Marian, the table currently has them in fourth spot, level with Éanna and Vincent’s, with the three sides all hoping for that final home playoff spot.
+The loss for Sligo means they slip closer to the relegation area of the table as they sit in 11th , one place out of the drop zone.
+For Marian, the win keeps them in contact with the final home playoff spot as the competition for the fourth spot tightens.

 Results